-- 3.32 Before making a decision, we will review all relevant planning policies, any comments received during the consultation and any other material considerations. - 3.33 Representations on a planning application can only be taken into account if they relate to material planning considerations. - 3.34 These do not include the following (note: this list is not exhaustive): - the fact that development has already begun (people can carry out development at their own risk) - the fact that an applicant has carried out unauthorised development in the past; - "trade objections" from potential competitors - moral objections, for instance against betting shops as a matter of principle - the belief that an application is submitted by an owner with the intention of selling on the property at an enhanced value - the loss of an attractive private view (for instance when development is proposed at the rear of an objector's house) - the fear that an objectors' house or property might be devalued - the fact that an applicant does not own the land to which his application relates (this being capable of being overcome by agreement with the owner)

-- the fact that an objector is a tenant of land where development is proposed (the owner of land can terminate the tenancy whether or not he carries out the development; and therefore any consequences are therefore unrelated to the development, except in the case of agricultural tenants where the grant of planning permission has special consequences) - allegations that a proposal might affect private rights e.g. restrictive covenants; property maintenance; ownership and private rights of way disputes.
+- 3.34 These do not include the following (note: this list is not exhaustive): - the fact that development has already begun (people can carry out development at their own risk) - the fact that an applicant has carried out unauthorised development in the past - "trade objections" from potential competitors - moral objections, for instance against betting shops as a matter of principle - the belief that an application is submitted by an owner with the intention of selling on the property at an enhanced value - the loss of an attractive private view (for instance when development is proposed at the rear of an objector's house) - the fear that an objectors' house or property might be devalued - the fact that an applicant does not own the land to which his application relates (this being capable of being overcome by agreement with the owner) - the fact that an objector is a tenant of land where development is proposed (the owner of land can terminate the tenancy whether or not he carries out the development; and therefore any consequences are therefore unrelated to the development, except in the case of agricultural tenants where the grant of planning permission has special consequences) - allegations that a proposal might affect private rights e.g. restrictive covenants; property maintenance; ownership and private rights of way disputes.